wmglab-duke/ascent/README.md

 **Cite the paper:**
 **Musselman ED**, **Cariello JE**, Grill WM, Pelot NA.
 ASCENT (Automated Simulations to Characterize Electrical Nerve Thresholds): A Pipeline for Sample-Specific Computational Modeling of Electrical Stimulation of Peripheral Nerves.
 PLoS Comput Biol [Internet].
 2021; Available from: https://doi.org/10.1371/journal.pcbi.1009285

 **ASCENT** is an open source platform for simulating peripheral nerve stimulation.
-For more information, see the ASCENT documentation: *link*
+For more information, see the ASCENT documentation: [https://wmglab-duke-ascent.readthedocs.io/en/latest/](https://wmglab-duke-ascent.readthedocs.io/en/latest/)

 The copyrights of this software are owned by Duke University.
 As such, two licenses to this software are offered: